sunelianes/calendar/README.md

-Calendar app where you add subjects you are currently taking at the Universirty of Bergen.
+Calendar app where you add subjects you are currently taking at the University of Bergen.

 Work in progress!